yuanworks/bento-money/README.md

 LUNCH_MONEY_ACCESS_TOKEN=[token] # replace [token] with your token
 ```

-Be aware that this token should not be kept secret.
+Be aware that this token should be kept a secret to the outside world.
 Should you accidentally share it or commit it, immediately go to your Lunch Money dashboard to expire the token and get a new one.

 ### Disclaimer